puritys/chromeSecureShell/README.md

 I want to use chrome secure shell on Windows and Mac, but it doesn't satisfy my usual operatic habits.
 So I improved it by adding more options.

 1. Automatically login to SSH server: I add a new feature that can save the password in the local storage.
-It will automatically login in server without typing password.
+It will automatically login in a server without typing the password.

 2. Chinese characters typing.
 (You can use any input methods it depends on your system.)